-Risk (TIART caused by, effect) Probability Severity of Outcome Risk Risk Score (Inherent) Tasks Competitor falling out of boat.
-Caused by hitting an object (buoy, crew, bank).
-Resulting in drowning/hypothermia.
-Likely Very Harmful Substantial risk 6 As Above Collisions between pedestrians and crews manoeuvring on land.
-Likely Harmful Substantial 4 T. Signage and tape off access to boat area.
-T. (P1) Marshall, signage and movable barriers for landing stage access.
-T. (P1) Highlight risk to crews in Notice Burns or Scalds caused by catering equipment Likely Harmful Substantial 4 T. Check handles are securely attached to receptacles in which hot items are being carried.
+Risk TIART (There Is A Risk That) caused by, effect Probability (1 - 3) Severity of Outcome (1 - 4) Risk Risk Score (Inherent) Tasks Burns or Scalds caused by catering equipment Likely (3) Harmful (2) Substantial 6 T. Check handles are securely attached to receptacles in which hot items are being carried.
 T. Brief and check people are not reaching across hot surfaces or steaming kettles.
-T. Care to be taken in choice of area for siting catering to reduce risk of trips due to uneven surface Cuts Likely Harmful Substantial 4 T. Signage, brief and ensure sharp knives only to be handled by Adults care to be taken when they are being used.
+T. Care to be taken in choice of area for siting catering to reduce risk of trips due to uneven surface Cuts Likely (3) Harmful (2) Substantial 6 T. Signage, brief and ensure sharp knives only to be handled by Adults care to be taken when they are being used.
 T. First Aider to be available to deal with any minor cuts.
 Major cuts to seek professional attention.
-Food Contamination Unlikely Harmful Substantial 4 T. Food to be purchased from a reputable source.
-T. Food preparation to be supervised by someone holding a valid Food Hygiene Certificate.
-T. Raw and cooked foods to be kept separate and processed in separate areas.
-T. Burgers, Sausages and Vegetarian foods and Buns to be kept separate during preparation and cooking.
-T. All food to be kept covered.
-T. Nobody handling money to handle food

-Risk (TIART caused by, effect) Probability Severity of Outcome Risk Risk Score (Inherent) Tasks Collisions between bicycles and pedestrians Likely Harmful Substantial 4 T. No cycling is allowed.
+Collisions between bicycles and pedestrians Likely (3) Harmful (2) Substantial 6 T. No cycling is allowed.
 Notice to Competitors and signage.
 Long wait in marshalling area prior to start, giving potential for hypothermia or heatstroke.
-Likely Harmful Substantial 4 T. Marshals to advise crews thought to have inadequate protection for the prevailing conditions.
+Likely (3) Harmful (2) Substantial 6 T. Marshals to advise crews thought to have inadequate protection for the prevailing conditions.
 T. Mandatory water to be taken in hot conditions.
 Collisions between crews racing and crews warming up/down.
-Likely Harmful Substantial 4 T. Crews follow strict circulation designed to minimise collisions.
+Likely (3) Harmful (2) Substantial 6 T. Crews follow strict circulation designed to minimise collisions.
 T. T. Pattern enforced by Marshals/Umpires.
 Extreme heat, sun exposure.
-Likely Harmful Substantial 4 T. Competitors advised to dress appropriately and use sun block.
+Likely (3) Harmful (2) Substantial 6 T. Competitors advised to dress appropriately and use sun block.
 T. Officials to look for any signs & call for medical assistance if need T. Water carrying mandatory.
-Child Welfare & Safeguarding Issues Unlikely Very Harmful Moderate 3 T. Event Welfare Officer is appointed & onsite during event.
+Child Welfare & Safeguarding Issues Unlikely (2) Very Harmful (3) Substantial 6 T. Event Welfare Officer is appointed & onsite during event.
 T. Event welfare & safeguarding policy in place & notified to competitors ahead of event.
 T. Responsible adult's contact details recorded for junior competitors.
 T. Bar operators instructed not to serve alcohol to under 18's.
 T. Competitors only in Changing Rooms.
 Competitors and Club Members only in Club House.
 Signage and checks.
-Consider placing Regatta entried near entrance to mitigate.
-Death of competitor/ participant Unlikely Very Harmful Moderate 3 T. First Aid present T. Incident Response briefed to all volunteers.
-Walk thru if possible.
-Heart attack Unlikely Very Harmful Moderate 3 T. First Aid present T. Incident Response briefed to all volunteers.
-Walk thru if possible.
-T. Location of nearest defibrillator on Incident Response Plan, briefed and Regatta Control assigned task of fetching.
+Consider placing Regatta sentries near entrance to mitigate.